sytabaresa/kingly/README.md

 **History states semantics**

 - An history state is always an atomic state
-- An history state correspond to a compound state, and is the last atomic state nested in that compound state that was visited, before exiting that compound state
+- An history state corresponds to a compound state, and is the last atomic state nested in that compound state that was visited, before exiting that compound state

 In short the history state allows to short-circuit the default entry behaviour for a compound